HigherOrderCO/HVM/README.md

 being a prototype, it already beats mature compilers for several inputs, and it is set to scale towards uncharted levels of performance.

-**Welcome to the inevitable parallel, functional future of computation!**
+**Welcome to the inevitable parallel, functional future of computers!**

 Usage
 -----